Isaac Cowie

 Isaac Cowie (November 18, 1848 – May 18, 1917) was a Scottish-born Canadian pioneer, fur trader, and politician.
 He served on the town council of Edmonton.
+His published memoirs reveal the lifestyle of fur traders and pioneers of the western Canada.

 Biography

 Cowie was born in Lerwick, Shetland on November 18, 1848.
 He spent two years volunteering with the 1st Edinburgh and Shetland Rifles.
 He attended the University of Edinburgh for one session, studying medicine, but did not complete his education before taking a position with the Hudson's Bay Company and moving to Rupert's Land in Canada.

 His first posting was in Fort Qu'Appelle, Saskatchewan, where he stayed until 1874, acting as manager of the post from 1872.
 In 1873, he dissuaded disgruntled First Nations from raiding the fort by meeting an armed band of them at the fort with two other men, revolvers in hand.
 For this he was made a justice of the peace.